CmlLib/CmlLib.Core/README.md

 In order to use profile's data, you should parse Profile from ProfileInfo.

-First, Search Profile Infos you want to launch : (very simple search algoritm)
+First, Search Profile Infos you want to launch : (very simple search algorithm)

      MProfile profile = null;
      foreach (var item in infos)